AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

     ```Java
     Callable<Runnable> c = () -> () -> system.out.println(“hi”);};
     ```
-    + Target type being Callable<Runnable> and the the lambda body is the function type of Runnable which takes no arguments and returns no values
+    + Target type being Callable<Runnable>
+        + lambda body is the function type of Runnable
+        + Takes no arguments and returns no values
-    + The expression does not allow for ambiguity example
+    + The expression does not allow for ambiguity
     ```Java
          Object o = () -> {system.out.println(“hi”);};
          Object o = (Runnable) () -> {system.out.println(“hi”);};
     ```

 #Scoping Rules
-* Names in the body of a lambda are interpreted exactly as in the environment that it resides in. except for new names for the lambda expressions formal parameters.
+* Names in the body of a lambda interpreted exactly as in its environment
+    + except for new names for the lambda expressions formal parameters.
-* Formal parameters follow the same rules as method parameters for shadowing class and instance variables
+* Formal parameters follow the same rules as method parameters
+    + Shadowing class and instance variables
 * Example
     + Can do:
     ```Java